How to get the most out of your tax return

 With tax time fast approaching, you might be busy thinking about all the paperwork you need to lodge your tax return.
 Try using our tips for preparing to lodge your tax return!

-Let’s take a look at 7 ways you could maximise your tax return this year!
+Let’s take a look at 7 things you could do to maximise your tax return this year!

 1. Buy a new laptop or computer for work

-If you’re in need of a new laptop or computer for work, you might be able to find a good deal during end of financial year (EOFY) sales in June, then claim your purchase as a deduction when you lodge your tax return in July!
-This allows you to claim your expenses almost instantly, rather than waiting a whole year.
+If you’re in need of a new laptop or computer for work, you might be able to find a good deal during end of financial year (EOFY) sales in June.
+Timing your purchase this way could help you maximise your tax return as you could go on to claim your purchase as a deduction when you lodge your tax return in July.
+This allows you to claim your expenses almost instantly, rather than waiting a whole year!

 This can also include a monitor, printer and software or programs, such as subscriptions and anti-virus software.